NERC-CEH/cehmet/README.md

 ### Further steps that aren't automated

-Further steps aren't yet automated in devtools or by me; as it's easier to add these manually to the template and then use the template when starting a new project.
+Further steps aren't yet automated in devtools or by me; as it's easier to add these manually to the cehmet and then use the cehmet when starting a new project.

 -   add the travis shield to README, (as prompted to do by `add_travis()`)
 -   Turn on repo at coveralls.io and add the shield to README